One Health Recovery Doulas

 Results

-Organizations from across Montana and other states have expressed interest in starting their own recovery doula programs using the One Health program model and training curriculum.
-One Health is currently training 22 recovery doulas, including trainees from other states.
+Utah, West Virginia, Colorado and Massachusetts have sent individuals to receive training, and organizations from Montana and other states have expressed interest in starting their own recovery doula programs using the One Health program model and training curriculum.
+Staff have been invited to speak about the program at several statewide and national conferences.

 More information about the One Health Recovery Doula program, including personal stories of the program's impact, can be found in the following article and podcast: